TTT in CFT: Trace Identities and the Conformal Anomaly Effective Action: Anomaly action and total effective action for CFTs

-It is clear that linear shifts in the spacetime scalar $\vf$ are related to conformal transformations of the spacetime metric, and indeed the Wess-Zumino consistency condition implies the non-trivial relation \be \cS_{\rm anom}[g; \vf + 2 \s] = \cS_{\rm anom}[e^{-2 \s} g; \vf] + \cS_{\rm anom}[g; 2 \s] \ee for $\cS_{\rm anom}[g; \vf]$.
-Because the identity (\ref{SanomWZ}) exposes its origin and relationship to variations of the conformal frame of the metric, $\vf$ may be termed the scalar {\it conformalon}\, field, which also serves to distinguish it from dilatons and dilaton-like fields that arise in other contexts.
+It is clear that linear shifts in the scalar conformalon $\vf$ are related to conformal transformations of the spacetime metric, and indeed the Wess-Zumino consistency condition implies the non-trivial relation \be \cS_{\rm anom}[g; \vf + 2 \s] = \cS_{\rm anom}[e^{-2 \s} g; \vf] + \cS_{\rm anom}[g; 2 \s] \ee for $\cS_{\rm anom}[g; \vf]$.
+The identity (\ref{SanomWZ}) exposes the relationship of $\varphi$ to variations of the conformal frame of the metric, motivates the term {\it conformalon}\, field, and also serves to distinguish $\varphi$ from dilatons and dilaton-like fields that arise in other contexts.
 Note that although $\vf$ is closely related to and couples to the conformal part of the metric tensor, $\vf$ is an independent spacetime scalar field and the local action (\ref{Sanom}) is fully coordinate invariant, unlike $\G_{_{\!W\!Z}}$ in (\ref{WZfour}) which depends separately upon $\bar g_{\m\n}$ and $\s$, and is therefore conformal frame dependent.
 Because of the fourth order kinetic term the scalar conformalon $\vf$ has canonical mass dimension zero, which also distinguishes it from other dilaton-like fields.
-It is the local form of the anomaly action (\ref{Sanom}) in terms of the scalar conformalon field $\vf$ that we shall vary in order to obtain the anomalous contributions to the Ward Identities of a CFT in four dimensions.
+It is the local form of the anomaly action (\ref{Sanom}) in terms of the scalar conformalon field $\vf$ that we shall vary in order to obtain the anomalous contributions to the Ward Identities of a CFT directly in four dimensions.